Hi there, I’m Amy!

 -CHRONIC PAIN: I am passionate about the connection between the mind and body and the importance of holistic treatment approaches for clients suffering from chronic, mindbody pain conditions.

--MOTHERS: I support mothers in finding greater balance, exploring identity shifts, letting go of guilt, fostering self-care, and developing parenting practices.
+-MOTHERS & FATHERS: I support mothers and fathers in finding greater balance, exploring identity shifts, letting go of guilt, leaning in, fostering self-care, and developing parenting practices.

 -TRANSITIONS: I have expertise in helping clients adjust to different forms of transition, such as relational, professional, grief/loss, aging and identity.